somedatapacket/docs.humio.com/content/parsers/parsing.md

 {{% /notice %}}

 {{% notice note %}}
 At the moment, the parser page cannot handle multiline events.
-You will have to rely on external log-shippers to handle this, e.g. [filebeat]({{< relref "sending-data/log_shippers/beats/filebeat.md" >}}).
+You will have to rely on external data-shippers to handle this, e.g. [filebeat]({{< relref "filebeat.md" >}}).
 Built-in multiline parsing is planned for a future release of Humio - So stay tuned!
 {{% /notice %}}

 ## Adding tags